-In 2016, Canada experienced 5,243 forest fires, with approximately 1.4 million hectares (ha) burned, well below the average for both the number of fires and area burned.
+In 2017, Canada experienced 5,611 forest fires, with approximately 3.4 million hectares (ha) burned, well above the average annual area burned.

 Why is this indicator important?

-- Information on trends in the fire situation across the country helps researchers assess both the health of Canada’s forests and the effects of the changing climate on them.
+- Information on trends in the fire situation across the country helps researchers assess both the health of Canada’s forests and the effects of climate change.

 What is the outlook?

-- The frequency and severity of forest fires in Canada will likely increase as climate change brings about warmer temperatures and less rainfall.
+- The frequency and severity of forest fires in Canada is predicted to increase as climate change brings about warmer temperatures and less rainfall.

 - Date Modified: